INUOS-s26/os-docker-env/README.md

     * Mac/Linux: Run `./learncli.sh`.
     * Windows: Run `./learncli.ps1`.
     * When you start the Docker image, Docker will create the `workdir` directory that is bridged between the image and your native operating system, where you can copy and move files between the the two.
+    * Be sure to use `exit` command to finish the session to stop the container.

 5. Configuring Git Environment Variable \
 To avoid entering `git config --global ...` after each restart you can set your git environmental variable in `.bash_profile`